 Which type of IRA is better?

 The type of IRA that’s better often depends on your own financial circumstances.
 For example, if you’re in a higher tax bracket, it might make sense to go with a traditional IRA in order to get the tax break today, saving you a lot of money that’s not immediately paid to Uncle Sam.

 In contrast, if you’re in a lower tax bracket, it might make more sense to go with the Roth IRA.
 The reasoning: You’re not paying a lot in taxes to go with the Roth IRA, but you may save a lot with a Roth when you begin your withdrawals at retirement.

 To simplify this distinction further, financial advisors often ask their clients whether they expect to be in a higher or lower tax bracket in the future than they are now.
 If clients expect to be in a lower bracket, it might be better to go with a traditional IRA.
 If higher, then the Roth may make more sense.
 In other words, it’s a question of paying the lower tax rate and estimating whether the lower rate is likely to occur now or later.

 While this tax consideration is one of the most important factors in deciding between a Roth and traditional IRA, it’s not the only one.
 The Roth presents other benefits in planning your estate, for example, and the peace of mind in knowing that you’ll never have to pay taxes again on your IRA withdrawals is worth a lot to some investors, maybe even more than the tax savings today.

 The IRA can be an incredible tool for planning a great retirement, but you’ll need to understand the tax implications of your choice in order to get the most out of the program.
-And as we roll around to tax season, remember that you have until Tax Day, usually April 15, to deposit your contributions for the prior year.
+Each year, you have until Tax Day, usually April 15, to deposit your contributions for the prior year.
 It’s easy to get started and you can open an account in minutes.